TomDSilva/Hashy/README.md

 - Hash.
 - Last modified.

-The right side of the app has a checking option which you use to compare a pre-existing report that you have created (see initial scan above) with the current files.
+The right side of Hashy has a checking option which a user can use to compare a pre-existing report that they have created via Hashy (see initial scan above) with the current files.
 Hashy makes sure to compare modified timestamps of the file to determine if the file has been user modified (as this would also have a different hash).
-Any inconsistencies are output to the console window in red.
+Any inconsistencies are output to the console window in red for the user to review.

 ## Screenshots